The Undergraduate Writing Center

 Want to know more?
 Check out our FAQ page for common questions about the Writing Center.

-Commitment to Anti-Racism, Equity, and Social Justice
+Commitment to Anti-Racism, Equity, and Belonging

 In the Writing Center, administrators and consultants are committed to anti-racist and inclusive pedagogy.
 We study the intersections of writing centers and social justice to deepen our understanding of the strategies we employ and the effects of those strategies.
 We use theories and frameworks such as critical literacy, contrastive rhetoric, critical race theory, and rhetorical listening as we attempt to enact a pedagogy of belonging.